react-simple/react-simple-util/README.md

 Basic utility functions for React application development.
 This documentation is for version 0.5.0.
 Supports the following features:
 - Parsing and formatting number, date and boolean values using pre-defined (ISO, EN-US, HU) and custom cultures for localization and globalization.
-Any format can be specified using templates and regular expressions.
+Any format can be specified by using templates and regular expressions.
-Support for min/max decimal places, min digits, thousand separators, date/time formats in ISO or local format.
+- Supports min/max decimal places, min digits, thousand separators, date/time formats in ISO or local format.
 - Equality and relational comparers for value types, arrays and dictionaries/objects; deep comparison with custom callbacks.
 - Iteration and deep copy helpers for arrays and dictionaries/objects with custom callbacks.
 - Guid support
 - Depth-first and breadth-first iteration helper
-- Child member accessor for objects using full qualified paths for getting, setting and deleting members supporting nested objects, arrays, named references (@name) and root references (/).
+- Child member accessor for objects using full qualified paths for getting, setting and deleting members supporting nested objects (.), arrays ([n]), named references (@name) and root references (/).
-- Evaluation of unary and binary operators dynamically over values.
+- Evaluation of unary and binary operators dynamically over values
 - Content types and formats
-- Logging with different log levels
+- Logging with different log levels (by default to the console, but injectable)
-- Call context support for embedding context objects (for logging or other purposes)
+- Call context support for embedding and accessing context objects from embedded code
 - Dependency injection for pluggable architecture.
 All the important methods can be replaced with custom implementation by setting REACT_SIMPLE_UTIL.DI members.
+- Unit tests for all fetaures

 # Usage